 32. Saguaro National Park

 Split into East and West parts, the two halves of the park are divided by the town of Tucson.
-Both parts of the national park provide a plentifulness of trails amid its desert landscapes.
-It is abode to the elegant southwest American cactus – their iconic shapes of the park’s namesake stand hight in this completely uninhabited region.
 The Rincon Mountain District is the bigger, eastern part of the park and serves up dashing horseback rides and camping chances.
 In the west, the Tucson Mountain District is eye-catching, which means hiking – such as on Signal Hill – is well worth the attempt.

 33. Mesa Verde National Park